 When deciding child support, both parties must provide pay stubs from the previous three months along with income tax returns for the previous two years.
 If one party wishes to pay support longer than required, he or she may file a written agreement outlining the amounts and duration of the support.
 With our Fayetteville, NC child support lawyer, you can obtain realistic legal advice and passionate services for your case.

-Call us at (910) 684-3370 today to learn more about how we can help you navigate child support law.
+Contact us today to learn more about how we can help you navigate child support law.